dearmrlv/face_demo/README.md

 5.Pillow == 5.2.0

-There was an csv example in presentdata
+There was an csv example in presentdata.

+If you want to experience the project, just run the SigninMain.py